 There is a mixture of carpeted and non-carpeted areas.
 Refer to the residence life amenities page for a description of all residential areas.

-The buildings are not air conditioned and the University policies do not allow for the installation of personal air conditioner units in any residence building.
-The East Side Residence Halls Area (Hampton and Windsor Halls) are air conditioned.
+Most buildings on campus are not air conditioned with the exception of the Eastside Residence Halls (Windsor and Hampton) and Tuckerman Halls.
+University policy does not allow for the installation of personal air conditioner units in any residence units.

 Traverse rods and drapes are provided on the windows.

 During the academic year all rooms are assigned which precludes the showing of a room.
 However, if the Admission office has a showroom that is available, that room can be viewed.
 Contact the Admission Office at 603.645.9611 to arrange for a tour.
 Approximate room dimensions are available on our Web site on the Amenities page.

 Students are allowed to have vehicles on-campus.
 Parking decals must be obtained from Public Safety.

 Students can purchase property insurance coverage through National Student Services.
 Students can apply for coverage or renew and modify existing coverage as well as obtain information that they will need about these programs.